 1. The Hate U Give by Angie Thomas

-We said it once, we said it twice, we’ll say it again.
-The Hate U Give is the most important book you’ll read ALL YEAR.
+We said it once, we said it twice, we’ll say it again: This may be the most important book you ever read.
 It’s an absolute must.
 The Hate U Give gave us courage, bravery, and perspective.
 This book will give you laughs, cries, and so much more.
 It CANNOT be missed.

 2. All American Boys by Jason Reynolds and Brendan Kiely

-All American Boys!!! this book is perfect for today, here, and now.
-This book explores race relations through two perspectives and is eye opening, to say the least.
+This book is perfect for today, here, and now.
+It explores race relations through two perspectives and is eye opening, to say the least.
 We are raving about this book.
 And it will CERTAINLY help you fight back.

 3. The Female Of The Species by Mindy McGinnis

 When we finished this book we were waving our feminist flag SO high.
-We are talking fist in the air screaming GIRL POWER at the top of ourlungs.
-This book will give you what you need if you’re looking for intensity, power, and a main character who is Wonder Woman in human form.
+We are talking fist in the air screaming GIRL POWER at the top of our lungs.
+This book will give you what you need if you’re looking for intensity, power, and a main character who doesn’t take any crap.

 4. Into White by Randi Pink